 While urban centres are often challenged to have sufficient green space, Toronto does well by maintaining – and even increasing – its commitment to nurturing our natural environment.
-Being located on a Lake Ontario escarpment, the city still retains an abundance of ravines and trails (although plenty were destroyed as the city developed).
-In fact, many people are surprised at how extensive our green space is, as it’s not easily apparent in our automobile-centric lives; we currently have 1,600 existing parks and 600 kilometres of trails, which translates to about 8,000 hectares — about 13 percent of Toronto’s overall land area.
+Being located on a Lake Ontario escarpment, the city still retains abundant ravines and trails (though many were destroyed as the city developed).

-Growing Need for Great Green Space
+The Need for Great Green Space

 The Long-Awaited East Don Trail

-The City of Toronto and the Region Conservation Authority (TRCA) have been working on the design and construction of a multi-use trail system within the East Don Corridor between the north end of Charles Sauriol Conservation Area, the Lower Don Trail System, and Gatineau Corridor Trail.
+The City of Toronto and the Region Conservation Authority (TRCA) have been working on the design and construction of a multi-use trail system within the East Don Corridor between the north end of Charles Sauriol Conservation Area, the Lower Don Trail System, and the Gatineau Corridor Trail.

 The end result is going to be a smooth and long asphalt trail, meandering through nature- right in the middle of the city.
-If you aren’t already a runner, biker, rollerblades, or walker, the construction of the East Don Trail might convince you to start!
+If you aren’t already a runner, biker, rollerblader, or walker, the construction of the East Don Trail might convince you to start!
 When it is all done, it will serve as a major north-south artery, running all the way to Lake Ontario.

 There are three stretches to this trail.
 The Phase 2 portion that has just opened spans nearly 2 km, running east-west from Wigmore Park to the existing East Don Trail, just north of the Wynford Heights Crescent entry point.
 The trail intertwines with the Metrolinx Rail corridor.